Historical Fiction in Film Cross-Curricular Homework Project

-Therefore, TWM recommends that every social studies course include a component of four films per semester to be watched by students at home or at occasional after-school viewing sessions held by the teacher.
-For the movies watched at home, students would be required to choose films from an approved list.
-After watching the films, students would answer the ten questions from TWM's Film Study Worksheet for Social Studies Classes for a Work of Historical Fiction.
-The Worksheet emphasizes that historical fiction is a story using the devices of fiction, including a protagonist, an antagonist, a conflict, a resolution and characters with various personality traits.
-It then directs students to compare the film to the historical record and to evaluate the movie as a source for historical information.
+For all of these reasons, TWM recommends that every social studies course include a component of several films per semester to be watched by students at home or at occasional after-school viewing sessions held by the teacher.
+For the movies watched at home, students should be required to choose films from an approved list.
+(See TWM's recommendations for high-quality historical fiction for United States History classes and for World History classes.)

-An example of a worksheet adapted for the film Music Within with suggested responses, is available to TWM subscribers at the Music Within Film Study Worksheet with Suggested Responses.
+An example of a worksheet adapted for the film Music Within with suggested responses, is available at the Music Within Film Study Worksheet with Suggested Responses.
 This film is about the life of Richard Pimentel who has advocated for the rights of the disabled and was one of the people most responsible for the passage in 1990 of the Americans with Disabilities Act.
-The acceptance of the disabled as full-fledged human beings and the removal of restrictions against their participation in the general society was one of the five great advances in human rights in the United States that began during the 20th century (see the Learning Guide to Music Within).
+The acceptance of the disabled as full-fledged human beings and the removal of restrictions against their participation in the general society was one of the five great advances in human rights in the United States that came to fruition or that began during the 20th century (see the Learning Guide to Music Within).
 TWM suggests using the film to teach students about one of those advances.
 In the case of this movie, there is not a lot of research material available that students can access in order to verify the accuracy of the movie.
 Therefore, question #7 from the Worksheet has been changed to ask a specific question about the film.
 Information (provided in the Learning Guide) about the accuracy of the film will need to be given to students by teachers in the form of a lecture.

 TWM suggests that students review all of the questions on the Worksheet before they watch the film and that they take notes during several three to five minute breaks during the movie.